vishnuhidesh/FitFuel/README.md

 FitFuel is a web application built using Django that empowers users to take control of their nutrition and fitness journey.
 The application integrates advanced features, including calorie tracking, macronutrients monitoring, AI-driven food recognition, personalized diet recommendations, goal setting, and community interaction.

 ## This project is currently under development
+This project is being developed by 3 individuals

 ## Table of Contents